clashmar/clashmar/README.md

 ## Hello there! 👋

-- 🧑‍💻 I'm a full-stack software developer who loves finding solutions to tricky problems.
+- 🧑‍💻 I'm a full-stack software developer who loves problem solving.
 - 📝 I specialise in C# and .NET, with a strong understanding of OOP principles.
 - 🏫 Currently learning Python and C.
 - 💬 Ask me about anything on my profile!